About me

 Students/opportunities

 You would like to work with us?
-Do not hesitate to contact me if you have questions or would like more information about opportunities at the undergraduate, MSc, PhD, and postdoc level.
+Do not hesitate to contact me to learn about research opportunities in the star clusters research group at Saint Mary's University.

 Current group members: